oneapi-src/oneTBB/doc/main/tbb_userguide/Migration_Guide/Task_API.rst

     }

 Here ``oneapi::tbb::task_group::defer`` adds a new task into the ``tg``.
-However, the task is not put into a queue of ready for execution tasks (via ``oneapi::tbb::task_group::run``), but bypassed to the executing thread directly via funcion return value.
+However, the task is not put into a queue of tasks ready for execution via ``oneapi::tbb::task_group::run``, but bypassed to the executing thread directly via function return value.